-Due to community issues, and to some extent also environmental issues, it has not been possible for the Group to commence work on the seismic and wells pursuant to its Exploration and Production Contract No. 68, Block COR-6 with the ANH dated 3 May 2011 (the "COR-6 Contract"), which work was due to be finalised by November 2014.
-In March 2017, the ANH sought damages of USD 22 million from Interoil for alleged breach of the COR-6 Contract, being the amount that Interoil had committed, but failed, to invest in the COR-6 Contract.
-On June 2018, Interoil and the ANH finally reached an agreement to settle all outstanding claims and disputes in relation to this Exploration and Production Contract No. 68, Block COR-6.
+On 3 May, 2011 Interoil Colombia entered into the Exploration and Production Contract No. 68, Block COR-6 with the ANH (the "COR-6 Contract").
+Several community issues, and to some extent also environmental issues, prevented Interoil Colombia from commencing works in accordance with the COR-6 Contract.
+This led to a conflict with the ANH that eventually resulted in an arbitration On June 2018, Interoil Colombia and the ANH finally reached an agreement to settle all outstanding claims and disputes in relation to the COR-6 Contract.
 The settlement included a termination of the COR-6 Contract by mutual agreement and a mutual waiver and definitive release of the parties to make any claim with regard to the COR-6 Contract.
-By means of the resolution of the Arbitration Tribunal dated October 2, 2018, the tribunal has approved the Conciliation Agreement giving full effects to its provisions and terminating the dispute.
+By means of the resolution of the Arbitration Tribunal dated October 2, 2018, the tribunal has approved the Conciliation Agreement giving full effects to its provisions and terminating the dispute